pism/pism.github.io/index.md

 show_sidebar: true
 ---

+# About

+The Parallel Ice Sheet Model (PISM) is an open-source modelling framework for ice sheets and glaciers.
+It is parallel, thermodynamically coupled and capable of high resolution.
+PISM has been [widely adopted as a tool for doing science](/publications/) for about twenty years now.
+The latest stable release is [`PISM v1.2.2`](https://github.com/pism/pism/releases).

+PISM is jointly developed at the [University of Alaska, Fairbanks (UAF)](http://www.uaf.edu/) and the [Potsdam Institute for Climate Impact Research (PIK)](http://www.pik-potsdam.de/).
+UAF developers are based in the [Glaciers Group](https://glaciers.gi.alaska.edu) at the [UAF Geophysical Institute](https://www.gi.alaska.edu).
+For more about the team see the [Developer Team](/team/) page.

+PISM development is supported by NASA's [Modeling, Analysis, and Prediction](http://map.nasa.gov/) and [Cryospheric Sciences](http://ice.nasa.gov/) Programs (grants NAG5-11371, NNX09AJ38C, NNX13AM16G, NNX16AQ40G, NNX17AG65G) and by NSF grants PLR-1603799 and PLR-1644277.

 {% include youtube.html video="oy0FmBWfGGw" %}
 *Projection of the Greenland Ice Sheet from 2008-2300 under RCP 8.5.
 Data from Aschwanden et al. ([2019](https://doi.org/10.1126/sciadv.aav9396)).
 Video by Cindy Starr (NASA SVS).*